chieaid24/portfolio/README.md

 - Implemented with a global **React Context Provider** `(MoneyProvider)` that manages **rewards, balances, and quest progression** and persisted via localStorage
 - User can spend money earned by exploring the portfolio on site-wide themes and sending Starflares to increment the global counter.

----

-## Future Extensions

-- AI chatbot using my projects / resume as a RAG database
-- Skills grid showcasing languages and frameworks